-The second contribution of this paper is to provide novel evidence on people's perceptions of the gender norms on these policies across the world.
-We show that misperceptions of gender norms (defined as the difference between perceived support and actual support) are ubiquitous.
+The main contribution of this paper is to provide new evidence on people's perceptions of the gender norms on these domains across the world.
+We show that misperceptions of gender norms (defined as the difference between perceived support and actual support) are ubiquitous and systematic.
 How they manifest, however, depends on the policy issue, the level of gender equality in the country, and whether the perceptions are about the support among men or the support among women.
 We establish four stylized facts about misperceptions of gender norms across the world.
 First, there is a universal underestimation of the support for basic freedom for women.
-Second, people tend to underestimate support for affirmative action for women in less gender-equal countries, while they overestimate support for this policy in more gender-equal countries.
-Taken together, these two facts suggest that correcting misperceptions of gender norms may be a promising approach to promoting gender equality in countries where the basic freedom of women is challenged, in line with the evidence from Saudi Arabia (Bursztyn, González and Yanagizawa-Drott, 2020).
+Second, people tend to underestimate support for affirmative action for women in less genderequal countries, while they overestimate support for this policy in more gender-equal countries.
+Taken together, these two facts suggest that correcting misperceptions of gender norms may be a promising approach to promoting gender equality in countries where the basic economic freedom of women is challenged, in line with the evidence from Saudi Arabia (Bursztyn, González and Yanagizawa-Drott, 2020).
 To illustrate, more than 80% of males support women's basic freedom to work outside of the home in Tanzania and Turkey, while this is believed to be a minority view among males.
 Third, men's support for basic freedom is misperceived more than women's support.
 Fourth, misperceptions about support for affirmative action are mostly driven by people underestimating men's support in less gender-equal countries, while it is mainly driven by overestimating women's support for this policy in more gender-equal countries.
 To illustrate, consider South Africa and Canada.
 In South Africa, more than 90% of men support affirmative action for women, while the perception is that only a minority of men do; in contrast, in Canada, people believe that almost 70% of women support affirmative action, while it is in fact a minority view.
 The finding that women's support for affirmative action is systematically overestimated in the more gender-equal countries may be surprising and highlights that misperceptions of gender norms in some situations may contribute to sustaining gender policies that are not necessarily favored by women themselves.
 Taken together, the four stylized facts about misperceptions suggest that the societal equilibrium in many countries may change quickly if people's perceptions about the gender norms in society are corrected.
-In an individual-level analysis with country fixed effects, we show that the gender difference in support for these policies is robust to controlling for other background characteristics.